Amy Lippert, NTP

 Tip: When I flip the wings, I move them to the center of the grill and turn the burners directly below the wings to low heat.
 I then turn the burners on the side up to high to keep the temperature up without a large flame under the wings.
 This will reduce your changes of a flare up or fire.

 Stay close to the grill once the wings are flipped to ensure they do not catch on fire.
-Keep a spray bottle of water nearby in case.

 Q: Do I have to cook the wings over indirect heat when flipped?

 A: I do because the fat starts to render out of the skins and poses a risk to catch fire.
 If you choose to use direct heat, keep a very close eye on the wings and watch for flare ups!

 Q: How do I keep my wings from sticking to the grill?